-- Min.
-80% KPI coverage of the Sub-Fund's Portfolio (Portfolio in this respect does not comprise derivatives and instruments that are non-evaluated by nature (e. g., cash and deposits)). - Min.
-20% outperformance of benchmark in terms of Weighted Average GHG Intensity. - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, investment objectives and risk tolerance.

-The investment strategy guides investment decisions based on factors such as securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.
+- Minimum 50% of the Sub-Fund assets' weighted average shall result from revenue generated from issuers' activities that facilitate the achievement of one or more SDG or EU Taxonomy objectives as measured according to the Sustainable Investment methodology. - For at least 80% of the Sub-Fund portfolio, the respective issuer shall have a minimum share of 20% Sustainable Investments.
+Cash and derivatives are excluded from the aforesaid thresholds. - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal, - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.